 She has teamed up with Bruce Coughran, Indra’s Net Theater’s Artistic Director, to bring this vision to life.

 Gerry Oliva, Board Member

-Gerry Oliva is a physcian who has been on the faculty of University of California, San Francisco for over 20 years.
+Gerry Oliva is a physician who has been on the faculty of University of California, San Francisco for over 20 years.
 She believes that the health of individuals is determined by the dynamic interactions of a broad variety of physical, mental, emotional, spiritual and societal factors.
-Her professional focus is on promoting community level socio-ecological health assessments and the development of effective multi-sector collaborations to improve the health and well-being of individuals and families in the the context of community.
+Her professional focus is on promoting community level socio-ecological health assessments and the development of effective multi-sector collaborations to improve the health and well-being of individuals and families in the context of community.

 John Feld, Board Member